fcorti/simplest-alfresco-rest-client/README.md

 Before installing the Alfresco javascript client for [REST API](http://docs.alfresco.com/5.1/pra/1/topics/pra-welcome-aara.html), you have to be sure to have an Alfresco instance installed into your environment.
 Suggested but not mandatory, is the installation of the [Alfresco API Explorer](http://docs.alfresco.com/5.1/pra/1/concepts/pra-rest-api-explorer.html).

 Want to understand how to complete this task?

 Take a look at the Alfresco setup paragraph of the post [here](http://fcorti.com/2016/09/05/alfresco-development-framework-in-action/#alfresco_setup) (you can avoid to install the Enabling CORS module).

 ## How to install the client

-To install the client, simply move this folder into the path described below.
+To install the client, simply create the `simplest-alfresco-rest-client` into the `<alfresco>/tomcat/webapps` path and move the whole content of this project into the brand new folder.

-`<alfresco>/tomcat/webapps`

 Then you can restart your alfresco installation.